Modern furniture: Gerrit Rietveld's Red-Blue Armchair

 The first versions of Gerrit Rietveld's Red-Blue Armchair were created around 1917.
 However, they were originally stained black – the colour was eventually added to give characteristics of De Stijl in 1923.
 Rietveld's intent was to design a piece of furniture that could be cheaply mass-produced.
 He uses standard beechwood laths and pine planks that intersect and are fixed by wooden pegs.
 The functions of construction, the seat, the back and armrests are explicitly separated from one another visually.
 In fact, Rietveld saw the chair as the skeleton of an overstuffed armchair with all the excessive components removed.

 Marcel Breuer's Wassily Chair

-This modernist creation is perhaps one of the most iconic furniture designs of all time.
+This modernist creation enjoyed enduring fame in the post-war period, seeing reproduction numbers upwards of four digits across two continents.
 The Wassily Chair, also known as the Model B3 chair, was designed by Marcel Breuer in 1925–26 while he was the head of the cabinet-making workshop at the Bauhaus, in Dessau, Germany.